 054:39:14 McCandless: Apollo 11, this is Houston.
 Over.

 054:39:21 McCandless: Roger.
 We have a TV attitude for you if you're ready to copy.
 [Pause.]

-[Comm break.]054:42:53 Collins: Houston, Apollo 11.
+054:42:53 Collins: Houston, Apollo 11.
 When we pass the proper roll angle, we're not going to be anywhere near zero degrees yaw.
-Do you want us to just stop and try until we find ourselves in and then Verb 49 the three angles you gave us?
+Do you want us to just stop at the angle we find ourselves in and then Verb 49 to the three angles you gave us?

 054:43:06 Duke: Stand by.
 [Long pause.]

 054:43:20 Duke: Hello, Apollo 11.
 Houston.
 We'd like you to stop at the proper roll angle, then do a Verb 49 to the roll and pitch.
 Over.
 Correction, roll and yaw.
 [Long pause.]

 054:43:52 Collins: Houston, Apollo 11.
 Over.